Lou Reed said it best:

 You just keep me hanging on

-I take I-87 north to the New Paltz exit, stop and pick up some chicken nuggets (bad daddy!) and we head on over to our first stop Barner Books, which is a personal favorite of mine.
+I take I-87 north to the New Paltz exit, stop and pick up some chicken nuggets (bad daddy!), and we head on over to our first stop Barner Books, which is a personal favorite of mine.
 They carry an assortment of books, used, new and rare!
 It’s always good to walk in and peruse the shelves and shelves of books!
 All of which are, wait for it, categorized and organized!
 There is a children’s book section where I sat with my daughter and tried, as hard as I could, to convince her not to get the oversized, bright pink princess book.
 Guess who won that argument?
-Me! that’s right, I’m the guy with the wallet.
+Me!
+That’s right; I’m the guy with the wallet.

 I ended up picking up two books, however.
 First one was Heidi, based on a children’s fiction published in 1881 by Swiss author Johanna Spyri.
 This I got for both my daughter and my wife.
 My wife used to watch the cartoon version when she was a child back in the motherland.
 And now, there is a brand new spanking cartoon available as streaming content which my daughter absolutely adores.
-So, being the charming and awesome dad that I am, I thought it would make sweet gesture to my wife (and daughter) to make the purchase.
+So, being the sweet and awesome dad that I am, I thought it would make a nice gesture to my wife (and daughter) to make the purchase.
 The other book, for me, was entitled Jazz 101: A Complete Guide to Learning and Loving Jazz.
 I’ve got the love part.
 I want/need the learn part so I can further appreciate the jazz medium.

 Next door is Krause’s Chocolates, home of some of the finest chocolates the Hudson Valley has to offer!
 It’s a personal favorite of my wife and I, plus the little rugrat, of course.
 My all-time personal favorite has to be the milk (or dark) chocolate-covered almonds!
 I bought about 2 lbs worth, just enough to give me a heart attack!
-If death came in the form of chocolate-covered almonds, then so be it! (not really) Afterwards, there was some ice cream and my trip to Jack’s Rhythms, one of two vinyl records shops in New Paltz.
-Dig some brief, one-handed digging (daughter was being carried at this point) through the soundtracks crate, found a copy of the Teen Wolf Too and Jaws 3-D soundtracks on vinyl.
+If death came in the form of chocolate-covered almonds, then so be it! (not really) Afterward, there was some ice cream and my trip to Jack’s Rhythms, one of two vinyl records shops in New Paltz.
+Dig some brief, one-handed digging (daughter was carried at this point) through the soundtracks crate, found a copy of the Teen Wolf Too and Jaws 3-D soundtracks on vinyl.
 Score!